-While Camp Tournesol’s French summer and French overnight programs were all improving French skills though fun activities, the Brouillet Academy would focus more on building academic French skills of its students all year round, through: virtual french classes, DELF certification classes and 1-on-1 French tutoring.
+While Camp Tournesol’s French summer and French overnight programs are all improving French skills though fun activities, the Brouillet Academy focuses more on building academic French skills of its students all year round, through: virtual french classes, DELF certification classes and 1-on-1 French tutoring.

 The Brouillet Academy’s main goal is to help learners grow their French skills and work towards bilingualism in an academic and engaging environment.